Table of Contents

 He’s famous for his stunning images of the Milky Way and for captivating time-lapse videos.
 He is also a master of landscape astrophotography.

-Alyn often travels to remote locations to capture night sky images, sharing his expertise with others through informative yet entertaining videos that aim to empower viewers to capture the breathtaking beauty of their night skies.
+Alyn often travels to remote locations to capture night sky images, sharing his expertise with others through informative yet entertaining videos that aim to empower viewers to capture the breathtaking beauty of the cosmos.
 Check out his YouTube channel here.

 One of his most important contributions to astrophotography is the way he educates others via YouTube and through the publications he has made.
 He is one of many modern astrophotographers who have raised awareness of this as both a scientific and creative pastime.